Andy Warhol - Ingrid Bergman F.S. II 313 jpg

 Edition: Edition of 250, 20 AP, 5 PP, 30 HC, 30 TP, signed and numbered in pencil lower right.
 Portfolio of 3.

-Ingrid Bergman, Herself 313 by Andy Warhol is one of three color silkscreen portraits in Warhol’s 1983 Ingrid Bergman portfolio.
 Warhol created the series at the request of the Swedish art gallery, Galerie Börjeson, to commemorate Bergman as one of Sweden’s most prominent actresses.
-The portfolio was printed by Rupert Jasen Smith in New York and subsequently published by Galerie Börjeson.
-Andy Warhol completed the work after Bergman’s passing in 1982.
-Published just four years before his death, this suite is one of Warhol’s last series of movie star portraits.
-He began to produce such portraits in the early 1960s with works like Marilyn Monroe, Elvis Presley, and Liz Taylor.
+Printed by Rupert Jasen Smith in New York and published in 1983, the portfolio was completed after Bergman’s death the previous year.
+It became one of Warhol’s final movie-star series, continuing a theme that began in the early 1960s with works like Marilyn Monroe, Elvis Presley, and Liz Taylor.

-The Ingrid Bergman portfolio is a celebration of the Academy-Award-winning star featuring screenprints of Bergman in two of her most famous roles.
+The Ingrid Bergman portfolio is a celebration of the Academy-Award-winning star and features Bergman in two of her most iconic roles.
 Warhol’s The Nun is a portrait of a still from the film The Bells of St. Mary’s (1945), in which Bergman starred as Sister Superior Mary Benedict.
-Ingrid Bergman, With Hat is a portrait of a still from Casablanca (1942), in which Bergman starred as Ilsa Lund.
+Ingrid Bergman, With Hat is a still from Casablanca (1942), in which Bergman starred as Ilsa Lund.
+Ingrid Bergman, Herself 313 is distinct, since its source is not a film still, but a publicity photograph.

-Through Ingrid Bergman, Herself 313, Warhol attempts to capture a more human Ingrid—an attempt that becomes even more apparent when the portrait is viewed beside The Nun.
-However, Herself is also an illustration of the way that fame altered Bergman’s personal life and the difficulties Bergman faced in being recognized as an individual rather than a character in a film.
-It is not a true portrait of Bergman as she existed to friends or family, but of Bergman as a cultural figure sold to the public.
+This portrait is a testament to Warhol’s enduring interest in celebrity, fame, and consumerism.
+It shows Bergman off-screen, not as a character, but as a cultural phenomenon.
+In other words, it is not a true portrait of Bergman as she existed to friends or family, but of Bergman as a cultural figure sold to the public.
 Warhol expresses a clear consciousness of fame’s ability to commodify the individual with this portrait.
+By presenting Bergman “as herself,” Warhol exposes the paradox of celebrity: even authenticity becomes performance.

 Share this page: